DiltheyLab/HLA-LA/README.md

 Clone this repository into HLA-PRG-LA/src:

-`cd HLA-PRG-LA; git clone https://github.com/AlexanderDilthey/HLA-PRG-LA.git .`
+`cd HLA-PRG-LA/src; git clone https://github.com/AlexanderDilthey/HLA-PRG-LA.git .`

-Compile: modify the makefile and then
+Compile: modify the paths to libraries and includes in the makefile and then

 `make all`